osmberlin/osm-tag-updater/README.md

 - DONE – Online tool that takes a list of tags (one Textfield) and transposes them to the new tags (second Textfield)
 - DONE – Transposed tags need to be copied to an editor manually
-- A MapRoulette challenge with custom description part that holds a link to the tool
+- PLANNED – A MapRoulette challenge with custom description part that holds a link to the tool

 _Workflow:_